Radioactive waste is waste that contains radioactive material. It is hazardous to all forms of life and the environment.

 Due to the hazardous nature of radioactive waste, hiring a regular waste removal crew simply isn’t an option in most cases.

-When you start looking into your options for a hazardous waste disposal company, remember that finding a company with the experience to handle your waste streams is important.
+When you start looking into your options for a hazardous waste disposal company, remember that finding a company with the experience to handle your this particular waste stream is important.

-Not a lot of companies are equipped to properly handle these dangerous kinds of waste.
+Not many companies are equipped to properly handle these dangerous kinds of waste.

-Make sure to perform your due diligence when screening these companies.
-Make sure they have the experience, expertise, and knowledge necessary for disposing of hazardous waste in general and these special classes of hazardous waste in particular
+Do your due diligence when screening these companies to make sure they have the experience, expertise, and knowledge necessary for disposing of hazardous waste in general and these special classes of hazardous waste in particular